d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 Optionally set a filter value for a filter attribute.
 This uses the provided filter for the currently selected type.

 <aside class="notice"> Use this flag to narrow down your results.
 For example, selecting a common type might return multiple objects that are all of that type.
 If you want to modify the properties of only one of those objects, use the <b>filter</b> flag to narrow down results based on properties.</aside>

-- **--latestschema**

-Optionally use the latest schema instead of the one requested by the file.

-<aside class="warning">This might cause errors in some data retrieval due to differences in the schema’s organizational structure between versions.</aside>

 - **-j, --json**